GIScience/tree-genera-mapping/data/README.md

 classification dataset builder consumes, which is why the genus classifier and the crown detector share one partition.

+The corresponding reference table, `greehill_genera.csv`, is not stored in this Git repository.
+Download it from the
+[heiDATA dataset](https://doi.org/10.11588/DATA/MKZPUY) and place it at `data/greehill_genera.csv`.
+The committed split table is joined to this downloaded file by `tree_id`.

 `subtiles_split.txt` — columns `subtile_id`, `split`, `size`, `overlap`.
 3,497 subtiles
 (2,934 train / 344 val / 219 test), each inheriting its parent tile's partition.
 This
 count includes negative subtiles with no annotated trees; the annotated subset is 2,965.